 This examination shall be under the direction of the supervisory committee to which two other full-time members of the teaching staff have been added.
 At least one member of the examining committee shall be a person from a department other than that in which the research is being carried out.
 It is the responsibility of the department to nominate the committee members and forward their names to the Faculty of Graduate Studies and Research for approval at least three weeks in advance of the candidacy examination.
-The Dean, Faculty of Graduate Studies and Research, (or the Dean's designate) may participate fully in the examination.
+The Dean, Faculty of Graduate Studies and Research (or the Dean's designate) may participate fully in the examination.
 Persons other than the examiners may attend only with the permission of the Dean, Faculty of Graduate Studies and Research, or the chair of the committee.
 Visitors may not participate in the committee's discussion concerning its decision on the student's performance.
-If the student successfully completes the candidacy examination, the department is responsible for sending to the Faculty of Graduate Studies and Research for approval a completed Recommendation for Change of Category form.
-Upon receipt of the form, the student's category will be changed from provisional candidate for a doctoral degree to candidate for a doctoral degree.
+If the student successfully completes the candidacy examination, the department is responsible for sending to the Faculty of Graduate Studies and Research for approval a completed report of candidacy examination.